avierstr/amplicon_sorter/README.md

 `-ra, --random`: Takes random reads from the inputfile.
 The script does NOT compare al sequences with each other, it compares batches of 1.000 with each other.
 You can use this option and sample reads several times and compare them with other reads in other batches.
 So it is possible to have an inputfile with 10.000 reads and sample random 20.000 reads from that inputfile.
 The script will run 20 batches of 1.000 reads.
 This way, the chance to find more reads with high similarity is increasing when there are a lot of different amplicons in the sample.
 No need to do that with samples with 1 or 2 amplicons.

+`-aln, --alignment`: option to save the alignment that is used to create the consensus (max 200 reads, fasta format).
+Can be interesting to check how the consensus is created.

+`-amb, --ambiguous`: option to save the consensus with ambiguous nucleotides,  e. g. to find SNP positions (this is still a bit experimental, sometimes errors at the very beginning and end of the consensus).

 ### Less important options: